OpenEvalProject/evals/manuscripts/elife-04785/v2/manuscript.md

 Taken together, our results indicate that the regulatory effect of tll and hkb on trunk gap gene expression is similar in both species, although hkb may have a more prominent, and less redundant, role in regulating trunk gap genes in M. abdita than in D. melanogaster, as indicated by the synergistic effect on Kr and kni expression observed in tll hkb double knock-downs.

-## Conclusions
+### Conclusions

 In this paper, we present a quantitative and systematic comparative analysis of the expression dynamics and regulatory structure of a developmental gene regulatory network—the gap gene system—responsible for A–P patterning in early dipteran embryos.
-Through the use of a medium-throughput data quantification pipeline (
+Through the use of a medium-throughput data quantification pipeline (Crombach et al., 2012b) and a recently developed detailed embryonic staging scheme (Wotton et al., 2014), we are able to characterise and compare gap gene expression dynamics between M. abdita and D. melanogaster with unprecedented accuracy and spatio-temporal resolution (Figure 3).
+Our fine-grained analysis reveals that, on the one hand, expression dynamics differ significantly between the two species.
+For instance, the posterior boundary of the anterior hb domain shifts to the anterior over time in M. abdita, while it remains stationary throughout the blastoderm stage in D. melanogaster.
+On the other hand, the output of the system is strongly conserved across 180 million years of evolution.
+The position and relative arrangement of gap domains converge in both species towards the onset of gastrulation.
+Each of these domains is initially set up more posteriorly, but ‘catches up’ with its equivalent in D. melanogaster through more pronounced anterior boundary shifts in M. abdita (Figure 9A).
+The timing of this convergence is delayed in the posterior of the embryo: posterior domain boundaries of posterior hb start to coincide at T8 (when this border becomes fully resolved in M. abdita), those of gt around T6, those of abdominal kni at T3, those of central Kr at T2, and those of anterior hb already around T1 (although the latter diverge again temporarily at later stages) (Figure 9A).

 ![Figure 9.](https://cdn.elifesciences.org/articles/04785/elife-04785-fig9-v2.jpg)

-**Figure 9.:** M. abdita and D. melanogaster.(A) This graph shows the position of the posterior boundaries of anterior gt (blue) and hb (yellow), central Kr (green), abdominal kni (red), and posterior gt (blue) and hb (yellow).
+**Figure 9.:** (A) This graph shows the position of the posterior boundaries of anterior gt (blue) and hb (yellow), central Kr (green), abdominal kni (red), and posterior gt (blue) and hb (yellow).
 Initial boundary positions are either more anterior (dark grey) or more posterior (light grey background) in M. abdita (solid) than in D. melanogaster (dotted lines).
 Arrows with time classes T1–T8 indicate when boundary positions first converge between the two species.
 Time flows downward.
 (B and C) Gap gene network structure for D. melanogaster (B) and M. abdita (C) as reconstructed from our knock-down analysis, displayed using the same layout as the inset of Figure 1.
 Red T-bar connectors indicate differences in interaction strength (indicated by line width) between M. abdita and D. melanogaster.
-See text for details.DOI: http://dx.doi.org/10.7554/eLife.04785.014
+See text for details.

 These differences in expression dynamics are a consequence of the altered distribution of maternal co-ordinate gene products in M. abdita.
 Posterior gap domains appear further posterior—due to the broadened distribution and influence of bcd—and shift to the anterior later than in D. melanogaster—due to the absence of maternal cad.
 This is later compensated by pronounced, faster domain shifts in the second half of C14A, an effect most clearly exhibited by Kr and gt (Figure 9A).
 Correspondingly, our knock-down analysis of the gap gene network in M. abdita reveals a stronger posterior-to-anterior bias in cross-repression between neighbouring domains (Figure 9; compare B to C).
 An equivalent posterior bias is responsible for the anterior shift in the posterior boundary of anterior hb.
 In this case, it is not only repression of hb by Kr, but also repression by Kni, which is markedly stronger than the corresponding reverse interactions (Figure 9B,C).
 Taken together, this suggests that the more pronounced domain shifts of hb and posterior boundaries in M. abdita are caused by increased posterior cross-regulatory bias.